-Total Credits: 15.5 including 15.5 Specialized Knowledge and Applications
+Total Credits: 15.5 including 15.5 Specialized Knowledge and Applications - Technical

 The American Society of Appraisers' Advanced Business Valuation Conference is the premier event for valuation professionals.
 This 2.5 day live web streaming event delivers the best of the Advanced BV Conference featuring industry leaders speaking on key topics that are important to the valuation professional.
 Register for 1, 2 or 2.5 days.

 9:35am - 10:35am - Cash and Working Capital in the DCF Method